Preparing Your Home to Sell

 1. Curb Appeal

 This is the buyer’s first impression of the home.
 Make sure the lawn is manicured and landscaping is trimmed; add fresh mulch to flower beds.
 Put outdoor toys away and store yard tools in a shed or garage.
-Remove any newspapers from the driveway and decorate according to the season.
+Decorate according to the season.
 If it’s February, take down the Christmas wreath.
-Place Mums on the front porch in the fall or plant some marigolds or pansies in the spring & summer.
+Place mums on the front porch in the fall or plant some marigolds or pansies in the spring & summer.
 Remember you want to create a welcoming feeling that makes the buyer admire the care that has been taken – not think of all the work they will have to do after moving in.

 Buyers are looking for space.
 De-cluttering is the process of reclaiming the space in your house from years of collecting and storing.
-Don’t expect the Buyers to ignore all this and imagine your house in its clutter-free state.
-Today’s Buyer may see a dozen houses in one day and you don’t want to be remembered as the “hoarder’s house”.
-De-clutter so the Buyers can see your house, not your stuff.
+Don’t expect the buyers to ignore all of this and imagine your house in its clutter-free state.
+Today’s buyer may see a dozen houses in one day and you don’t want to be remembered as the “hoarder’s house.”
+De-clutter so the buyers can see your house, not your stuff.
 Go room by room and remove items that are not a necessity.
-Remember, you want to create as much space as possible.
-If you have a lot of furniture or big furniture, remove it.
-It may be necessary to rent a storage unit or a POD.
-Get rid of knick/knacks and if you have an abundance of toys, remove most of them from bedrooms and create a designated place for play.
+Remember that you want to create a designated space for play.
 Keep an empty Rubbermaid tub in rooms that have a lot of toys so when you get the call for a showing, you can quickly gather them all and throw them in the tub.
 De-cluttering can be a very taxing task, but the good news is, it’s free and it is the one thing that will help you the most.
 Get all family members to participate and designate.

 Have three categories for your stuff: